Quick overview:

 A maximum of 25 services can be added to Wub.ini and displayed and edited here.

-Important to keep in mind in case of problems with the Windows Update Blocker:
+Important for the back of your mind in case of problems with the Windows Update Blocker:

-If the Windows update service does not start or another problem occurs even though you have activated Windows updates for Windows 10 / 11, a system restart usually helps.
+If the Windows update service does not start or another problem occurs even though you have activated Windows updates for Windows 10 / 11, a system start usually helps.

 Even if Windows updates are disabled in Windows 11 / 10, some Windows processes or apps sometimes still try to open and repair Windows updates.